 Intended learning outcomesOn completion of this specialisation, students should be able to:

 - Conceptualise 21st Century literacies as social practices requiring a broad repertoire of knowledge, skills, strategies and understandings;

 - Understand key debates impacting on the teaching of language and literacy in schools;

 - Understand the development of language and literacy from birth to adulthood;

 - Understand the fundamental importance of language and literacy in schooling across the curriculum;

-- Utilise clinical approaches to teaching literacy which reflect diverse learners' needs, interests and abilities;
+- Utilise clinical approaches to teaching language and literacy which reflect diverse learners' needs, interests and abilities;

-- Embed critical and creative pedagogies and practices in their literacy teaching;
+- Embed critical and creative pedagogies and practices in their language and literacy teaching;

-- Plan and evaluate literacy teaching drawing on contemporary research, theory and scholarship;
+- Plan and evaluate language and literacy teaching drawing on contemporary research, theory and scholarship;

 - Demonstrate characteristics of educators working at Lead level of the Australian Professional Standards for Teachers evidenced by the capacity for literacy leadership in their workplace.